 If flies settle on your rubbish they may lay eggs which can hatch out as maggots within 24 hours.

-Householders are responsible for managing their own household waste and this includes maintaining their recycling and rubbish containers, details of wheelie bin cleaning companies can be found in your local business directories such as Yellow Pages or Thompson local.
+Householders are responsible for managing their own household waste and this includes maintaining their recycling and rubbish containers, details of wheelie bin cleaning companies can be found in your local business directories such as:

 How can I reduce the risk of maggots?